Best Base Layers for Skiing

 Here are the best base layers you can buy for your nordic or downhill skiing, based on our survey of the market.

 Everyone has one base layer that they reach for again and again, and for us, this is the one.
 It’s safe to say that with the introduction of SmartWool in 1994, the base layer industry was revolutionized and they are known worldwide for their exceptional Merino wool clothing products.
 With 20 years of manufacturing experience you can easily count on their products and they will never let you down.
 Another quality that separates SmartWool from its competitors is that their products snug perfectly without feeling like a tight fit.
 This base layer is a one-time investment and will last you more than five years.
 The NTS Mid 250 gets rave reviews from users, with its heavy construction and shoulder pads that prevent the need for as much stitching.
 We love that it is warm enough to serve as your only base layer in many settings.
 If you only buy one base layer, consider making it this one.

 Unlike Under Armor and SmartWool, ColdPruf is a less well-known brand, but still provide excellent ski clothing.
 We have great admiration for a company that does one thing, and does it really well.
 ColdPruf’s motto is “We Own Cold”, and they don’t charge an arm and a leg for it.
 This tight fitting base layer comes in two colors: black and gray.
 The shirt fits perfectly providing good support and compression.
 The pants fit snugly around the ankle, ensuring that they stay in place and prevent snow from getting in while you ski.
 The pants also feature an elastic waist band that keeps a firm hold.
 The material used in the making of ColdPruf base layers use different fibers, a mixture of polyester and merino wool.

 HellyHensen takes pride in being one of the oldest manufacturers of outdoor sports apparel and is quite popular among skiers.
 This base layer is not a compression base layer so it suitable for those who have a problem with the tightness of compression base layers or those who find those kinds of base layers become uncomfortable over time.
-For people who need something that can dry out instantly after getting little sweaty, this base layer, made from synthetic fibers, is a great alternative choice.
+For people who need something that can dry out instantly after getting little sweaty, this base layer, made from synthetic fibers, is a great choice.
 They are made from propylene, so is very comfortable and soft for extended days on the mountain or cross-country skiing adventures.
 We especially like how flat it is — everything from the neck to the stitching to the wrist cuffs are low-profile, meaning it will fit nicely under whatever else you layer over it.

-This base layer is made up of Merino Wool that has a lot of benefits.
-Merino wool is beneficial because of its anti-microbial and anti-odor properties.
+Another wool base layer that seems to perform well.
+Like we mentioned with the Smartwool review, merino wool is beneficial because of its anti-microbial and anti-odor properties.
 Since this base layer is created from natural material, it is very soft and comfortable and provides the warmth you expect from wool.
 In addition, by the virtue of being both extremely thin and lightweight this base layer won’t impede your movement or flexibility and it will keep you free from sweat due to its superior wicking properties.
 Because of all these features, it is a good choice for a base layer as well as adding to your comfort.